-To help achieve measurable goals, we’ve created a list of emails that you should send out in 2015.
-We’ll also give you a few tips to make each email a success.
+To help you achieve these goals, we’ve put together a list of essential Emails every business should include in their marketing strategy, along with a few tips to make each one more effective.

 1. Welcome email